How to Make the Most of the South Island in Two Weeks (14 Days)

 - Swim with dolphins in their natural habitat with Dolphin Encounter

-Again, get much more ideas in our 13 Best Things to Do in Kaikoura.
+Again, more details can be found in the 20 Best Things to Do in Kaikoura.

 Day 3 – Kaikoura to Nelson (via Marlborough)

-You have a long drive ahead today but there’s plenty of reasons to stop along the way to Nelson!
+You have a long drive ahead today but there are plenty of reasons to stop along the way to Nelson!
 Halfway on the route is the town of Blenheim in Marlborough, New Zealand’s largest wine-producing region.
 Take a wine-tasting tour or hire some bikes from a couple of hours and do some vineyard-hopping.
 (Remember to not drink your tastings, designated driver).
-We recommend Explore Marlborough for their self-guided and guided tours – find out more on Viator and Tripadvisor.
+We recommend Explore Marlborough for their self-guided and guided tours, but you have a lot more options listed in the 15 Best Things to Do in Blenheim.

 Things to Do Between Kaikoura and Nelson

-- Kayak or do one of the many stunning walks by the Pelorus River (on Viator and Tripadvisor)
+- Kayak with Pelorus Eco Adventures or do one of the many stunning walks by the Pelorus River

-- Do part of the Link Pathway Track from Havelock.
+- Do part of the Link Pathway Track.

-Get more details on these activities, as well as more ideas from the 13 Best Things to Do in Blenheim and 9 Best Things to Do in Havelock.
+Get more details on these activities, as well as more ideas from the 15 Best Things to Do in Blenheim and the 10 Best Things to Do in Havelock.

 Accommodation in Nelson